sourcehut-mirrors/chawan/doc/manual.md

 * You want to do something with `eval()`'s result
 * You need to call a QuickJS API not wrapped by Monoucha (e.g. JS function calls)
-* You want a dynamically typed variable (e.g. instead of "union" types, to avoid code duplication from generics)
+* You want a dynamically typed variable, e.g. for "union" types

 ### Using raw JSValues